newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 displayName: apprenticeship-tax-credit
 urlSlug: apprenticeship-tax-credit
 id: apprenticeship-tax-credit
-sidebarCardBodyText: "The Apprenticeship Tax Credit Program is a State tax credit for businesses that have experienced startup costs in the first year of developing an apprenticeship program. "
+sidebarCardBodyText: "A State tax credit for businesses experiencing startup costs in the first year of developing their apprenticeship program. "
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: The Apprenticeship Tax Credit Program is a State tax credit for businesses that have experienced startup costs in the first year of developing an apprenticeship program.
-All businesses must enroll at least 1 candidate in the apprenticeship program to qualify.
+summaryDescriptionMd: The Apprenticeship Tax Credit Program offers your business a $5,000 tax credit to offset approved startup costs in the first year of your apprenticeship program.
+To receive this credit, you must apply to the Department of Labor and the Division of Taxation and get approval.
 callToActionLink: https://nj.gov/labor/career-services/apprenticeship/taxcredit
-callToActionText: ""
+callToActionText: Learn more
 fundingType: tax credit
 programFrequency: ongoing
 status: rolling application